 Insert the CD containing the software in the CD-ROM drive of your computer.
 On the CD (normally drive D:\ on most PCs), open the folder and launch the program Setup.exe by double-clicking it.

 PolySNAP Install

-Note that to install software on Windows 2000/XP systems, a system administrator password may be required.
+Note that to install the software a system administrator password will be required.

 It will display a welcome window:

 Followed by a dialog box allowing the user to control where the program is installed:

 The default path,